 Writing a business plan can be overwhelming – not to mention time-consuming.

+How to use a SOAP plan to deliver on goals without overwhelm?
 The SOAP plan (Strategy on a Page) is not a shortcut, but more a method of focusing on the big picture and the key and core elements for success – rather than on the details.
 The purpose of this blog is to talk about how you can get your team committing to the heart of your business plan – without forcing hours and hours of extra work on them.

 Business planning does not have to be complex.
 The more focussed your planning is, the more likely you will be to realise your goals.